TheaFrances/Coleoid_genome_topology_2025/5. Braiding entropy/README.md

 ### Braiding analysis in MATLAB

 Next, open MATLAB and navigate to the directory containing the `.map` file.
-Load and run [`braiding_commands.mat`](braiding_commands.mat) script in MATLAB, adjusting the file name to match the correct comparison and window size.
+Load and run [`braiding_commands.m`](braiding_commands.m) script in MATLAB, adjusting the file name to match the correct comparison and window size.